swastishreya/swastishreya.github.io/_posts/2018-07-22-many-time-pad.md

 ## What is a Many Time Pad Attack ?

 First of all, in order for a message to be perfectly secure, it requires that the key never be used more than once.
+We can retrieve the text of two messages, which have been encrypted with the same key, without even knowing the key.
+So, a many time pad attack is only possible if you re-use a key to encrypt more than one messages.

+The simplest and the most understandable article I've read about many time pad attack is [this](http://travisdazell.blogspot.com/2012/11/many-time-pad-attack-crib-drag.html).

+## About my code

+I've used the crib drag method to implement the many time pad attack.
+I've written the code in python.